abstools/abstools/README.md

 Folders
 -------

 * `frontend` - the ABS compiler and runtime support.
-See frontend/README for installation instructions.  (short version: install jdk8 and erlang version 21, then run `./gradlew assemble` in the `frontend` directory, or `.\gradlew.bat assemble` on windows.)
+See frontend/README.md for installation instructions.  (short version: install jdk8 and erlang version 21, then run `make frontend` or `./gradlew assemble` in this directory, or `.\gradlew.bat assemble` on windows.)

 * `abs-docs` - the ABS language manual, available online at